mspielberg/factorio-miniloader/README.md

 * 1.1.4 (2017-12-11):
   * Remove orphan inserters left behind by yellow miniloaders if removed while 1.1.0-1.1.2 was installed.
   * Make snapping less aggressive.
 Miniloaders should only turn 180 degrees, not 90 degrees, to better match behavior from Loader Redux.
+* 1.1.5 (2017-12-14):
+  * Remove the problematic separate force for miniloader inserters, and set a stack size override instead.